Appointment booking

 Treat the chatbot as showing-request intake unless the exact calendar and CRM workflow has been tested.

-Do not confirm availability, live listing status, agent commitments, or client-record writes from a desk review.
+Do not confirm availability, live listing status, agent commitments, or client-record writes from public docs alone.

 Salon, spa, or wellness booking